For deep instructions on how to use Margin and Padding in GemPages v7, check out our tutorial below:

 For example, in the Row element, spacing settings can be utilized to set the column gaps.
 By adjusting the spacing, you can control the distance between the columns, ensuring that the layout appears balanced and visually appealing.

-Position settings in GemPages is an important attribute for positioning elements on a web page.
+Position settings in GemPages are an important attribute for positioning elements on a web page.
 This attribute allows you to control how an element is positioned on a web page using different values.

 - Static: The default value for elements, and cannot be positioned using the top, bottom, left, or right attributes.